DataDog/integrations-core/kubernetes/README.md

 - Visualize and monitor Kubernetes states
 - Be notified about Kubernetes failovers and events.

-Note: This check only works with agent 5.
-For agent 6+ refer to the [kubelet check][14].
+Note: This check only works with Agent v5.
+For Agent v6+, refer to the [kubelet check][14].

 ## Setup